astriaai/astria-docs/docs/api/0-tune/1-create.md

 #### `face_crop` (optional)
 Detects faces in training images and augments training set with cropped faces.
 Defaults to [account setting](https://www.astria.ai/users/edit)

+#### `training_face_correct` (optional)
+Enhance training images using GFPGAN.
+Consider enabling if input image are low quality or low resolution.
+May result in over-smoothing.

 #### `base_tune_id` (optional)
 Training on top of former fine-tune or a different baseline model from the [gallery](https://www.astria.ai/gallery/tunes) (id in the URL)